BSC-119 Understanding of Customs - Trade Partnership Against Terrorism (CTPAT or C-TPAT)

 >

-Definition of C-TPAT (Customs Trade Partnership Against Terrorism)
+Recognize the prevention methodologies based on the Standards of C-TPAT (Customs Trade Partnership Against Terrorism)

-This is a 1-day programme.
+This is a 2-days programme.
 This course runs from 9:00am – 5:00pm with an hour for lunch and periodic short breaks.

 This is an intensive session designed to include as much discussion as possible.
 Lunch and breaks provide an opportunity for further questioning and discussion with the instructors.